cgund98/go-event-sourcing-example/README.md

 - 📋 **Transparency** - Complete audit trail for compliance
 - 📈 **Scalability** - Events can be processed in parallel and replayed

+For some systems, these characteristics might be nice-to-have.
+In others, they are a requirement.

 #### Why Postgres + Kafka?

 We use a combination of Postgres & Kafka due to the need to handle the following requirements: